 - Royal Devon and Exeter NHS Foundation Trust.

 Ready and able graduates

 Work experience is vital in today's crowded jobs market.
 So we help our students get experience through volunteering, part-time work and internships.
-They are prepared for work through live briefs and projects with employers and many get the opportunity to do work placements in their chosen field.
+They are prepared for work through live briefs and projects with employers and all our students get the opportunity to do work placements in their chosen field.